Helps to study the Bible

 2. The English Translation:

 a.
 Every translation of the oldest document in Greek, the Hebrew, or the Aramaic, reflects the biases of the translators.
-There is no such thing as an existing accurate or correct translation of the manuscripts, or even an original.
+There is no such thing as an existing accurate or correct translation of the manuscripts (Hebrew Bible), or even an original.
 However, some translations are clearly better than others, (use them all carefully as a reference), to determine complete truth, but never, never take a translation as an authority over a document written in the original language of the Hebrew, Aramaic or the Greek.

 b.
 One must review word choice, punctuation, word order, terms and terminology, past usage of words, present usage of words, and correct understanding of basic Scriptural words and terms.
 Most documents written in the original host language do not have punctuation or word structure like the English language does.